SofiaDumas/Assignment_4_Troubleshooting_and_exception_handling/README.md

 ## Description
 This project is about troubleshooting and entering exception to let the code run and not crash.

+## Code Modification:
+Update 1: Added exception handling to file operations for file not found.

 ## Author
 Maria Sofia Dumas